id774/scripts/README.md

 This repository contains various utility scripts to address common tasks efficiently.
 Whether you are an experienced developer or just getting started, you'll find tools to optimize your workflow.

 Supported languages:

 - Shell Script
-- Python (fully supported from version 3.6; most scripts work with 3.1 or later, but the test suite requires 3.6)
-- Ruby   (fully supported from version 2.4; some scripts may work with 2.0 or later)

-Full support is provided for language versions released since late December 2016, including Python 3.6 and Ruby 2.4.
+- Python
+- Ruby

-The repository is also fully compatible with current stable versions of Python and Ruby.
+The scripts are fully supported on Python 3.6+ and Ruby 2.4+, with partial compatibility extending back to Python 3.1 and Ruby 2.0.
+The repository is also tested against current stable versions of both languages.

 ---